info@ppsa.theplt.org.uk

 The children will be reading their books in school three times before bringing the books home to share with you.

-Who will be our star readers this term?
 Keep a look out on our social media platforms.

 READING BOOKS – Reading books will be changed every Monday.

 This is important to support the children build their knowledge alongside our phonic programme.
 It is valuable for the children to read the same book each evening, in doing so they will build fluency and speed, whilst deepening their understanding.
-Our goal is for the book to feel achievable and ‘easy’ to ensure reading is enjoyable allowing the message and story to be understood.

 We will send home video links for Phonics lessons regularly.
 These videos will be targeted to your child’s needs or gaps in their learning at that time.
 They are only about 5 minutes long and your children will mostly be able to follow them without your support, so please find the time for them to watch them.